axibase/atsd/rule-engine/functions-script.md

 The function executes the named script with the specified parameters and returns the script's response (`stdout`/`stderr`).
 The parameters often include window [placeholders](placeholders.md) such as `entity` or `tags` so that the same rule can enrich alerts for different entities.

+To execute a python script, add a shebang line and make the file executable, as done in [daily referrer requests](#daily-referrer-requests) example

 > Only scripts located in the `./atsd/conf/script/` directory can be executed.

 ## Common Use Cases